 This article initially outlined what we knew about getting a medical marijuana card in Mississippi before the legal challenge.
 It still represents what the new MMJ program will probably look like if and when it is ever implemented.

 How to Get a Medical Marijuana Card in Mississippi

-As the vote only happened in late 2020, it will take time for full details to emerge.
-We know that the Mississippi Health Department must adopt rules and regulations by July 1, 2021.
-It will start allowing applications for cards and dispensary licenses by August 15, 2021.
-All signs point towards the type of process implemented by the majority of states with medical marijuana programs.
+The Mississippi Health Department was originally supposed to adopt rules and regulations by July 1, 2021.
+It would then allow applications for cards and dispensary licenses by August 15, 2021.
+All signs pointed towards the type of process implemented by the majority of states with medical marijuana programs.

 Step 1 – Schedule an Appoint with a Licensed Physician

 First and foremost, you must have a qualifying medical condition, which we outline below.
 It seems likely that all MMJ patients must be aged 18+ to earn eligibility.
 You must also be a resident of the state.
 If you meet these criteria, schedule a consultation with a licensed doctor in Mississippi.